Websites and Blogs

 Still in Vanuatu, I wrote a travel book on Australia called The Small Guide to a Big Country.
 It was published in 2003 and I decided to set up my own travel agency, Small Guide Travel, to specialise in arranging travel within Australia and to Vanuatu.
 This led to a website on travel in Australia, using romance as a niche via the websites Resort Weddings and Tropical Honeymoons and a few to specialise in travel to Vanuatu, namely Honeymoon Vanuatu, Weddings Vanuatu, Go Vanuatu, Cruise Vanuatu, Study Vanuatu and Vanuatu A to Z.

 The Vanuatu branch of the agency was becoming far more successful than the Australian side so I made a few trips and extended the venture to include Fiji, Samoa and the Cook Islands.
-The focus for Resort Weddings and Tropical Honeymoons changed to the Pacific and new websites were created, including Fiji A to Z, Samoa A to Z, Cook Islands A to Z along with Honeymoon Pacific, South Pacific Cruising and South Pacific Weddings.
+The focus for Resort Weddings and Tropical Honeymoons changed to the Pacific and new websites were created, including Fiji A to Z, Samoa A to Z, Cook Islands A to Z along with Honeymoon Pacific, and South Pacific Weddings.

 Following my Multiple Sclerosis diagnosis in 2010 I created a website to specialise in arranging travel for people with disabilities called Cane and Able Travel, which won the inaugural Business DisABILITY Award for Business Innovation in 2012.
 Because my mobility was becoming more limited, I found myself behind a computer more and developed a semi-hobby website called Wedding Writer.
 This was to assist people with wedding speeches with the subtext of spending a few hours a week on those so I could pay someone to mow my lawns, tend the garden and do things I could no longer do, like cleaning out the gutters.